 Roberts Memorial Park

 Located in Yellow Point, this 1 km trail leads you through a grove of Douglas Fir trees to a rocky oceanfront where you will find unique sandstone ledges and small tidal pools.
-Although wide enough for a stroller, this trail can sometimes be steep and muddy.
+Although wide enough for a stroller, this trail can sometimes be muddy and a bit slippery.

 Hole in the Wall